LavakauT/KmersDiscovery_MEME/README.md

 python full/path/to/FastaManager_modified.py -f get_stretch4 -coords [full/path/to/prom.coord]  -fasta [full/path/to/genome.fa]
 ```

-Due to unkown reson, the promoter sequences can map to correct gene name but its gene name include reduntant words such as chromosome and other infomation.
-We should remove them or you can not use prom.coord.fa/prom-5utr.coord.fa.
+To prevent the promoter sequences from mapping to incorrect gene annotation, which may include redundant words or other irrelevant information, it's important to clean up the gene annotation.
+Otherwise, it may lead to inaccurate mapping or interpretation of the data.
 Please enter R again and follow the script below to overwrite prom.coord.fa/prom-5utr.coord.fa:
 ```
 # modify fasta file-------
 library(Biostrings)